csaq5507/UIBK-703602-Compiler-Construction/assignment_3.md

 - `-v` / `--version` to display version information
 - `-o` / `--output`  to specify the resulting executable

+## Task 5

+Extend your integration test runner to also execute the generated binary.
+Pass the content of the corresponding `.stdin` file to the binary and compare its output with the corresponding `.stdout` file.
+Matching output indicates success.

 ## Submission

 Follow the steps stated in the first assignment, using the following command to build the archive and the link below.